Letsfindme/sql_installer/README.md

 you can press Y and then ENTER to accept the defaults for all the subsequent questions.
 This will remove some anonymous users and the test database, disable remote root logins.

 # Step 4 — Testing MySQL
+Use this command:

-service mysql status
+$ service mysql status
 or
-systemctl status mysql.service
+$ systemctl status mysql.service

-You'll see output similar to the following:
+If all is configured correctly you'll see output similar to the following:

-Output
 ● mysql.service - MySQL Community Server
    Loaded: loaded (/lib/systemd/system/mysql.service; enabled; vendor preset: en
    Active: active (running) since Wed 2018-04-23 21:21:25 UTC; 30min ago